jinuue/FLIPTACTOE/README.md

 3. Open the `index.html` file in your preferred web browser.
 - open `index.html`
 4. _(Optional)_ Customize the Game:
-- If you want to customize the game, you can modify the following files:
++ If you want to customize the game, you can modify the following files:
  + `style.css`: To change the visual appearance of the game, including symbols and colors.
+Adjust the `@keyframes float` animation in `style.css` to change the movement and behavior of the floating symbols.
  + `script.js`: To adjust game logic, sound effects, or animations.
  + `sounds/`: Replace existing sound files with your own to customize audio effects.
 6. _(Optional)_ Configure Sound Effects: